 If the first step hasn’t cleared out the malware and still your WordPress is hacked, you now need to audit your server files.
 Take a look at all the documents & data inside of your WordPress database.

 There are usually two areas where a programmer can infuse malicious code.
 The first area is crucial records that your site uses to work or any documents that are live on your server.

-STEP 3: Re-Install WordPress Core Files
+STEP 3: Re-Install WordPress Core Files for Fix Hacked WordPress

-If your malicious codes are still there and wordpress seems to be hacked, reinstallation of core files may help you remove malicious redirects.
+If your malicious codes are still there and WordPress seems to be hacked, reinstallation of core files may help you remove malicious redirects.
 All you need to do is to expel the entirety of the WordPress center records and reinstall the core files.
-Now check if your wordpress site redirecting has resolved.
+Now check if your WordPress site redirecting has resolved.